sabrinaa202/My-first-python-projects/README.md

 # My-first-python-projects

-Im sabrina,and im currently 17 years old.I have always  been interested in programming, so here im gonna share my beginner projects here.
+Hi!
+I'm Sabrina, and I'm currently 17 years old.

+I have always been interested in programming, so I created this repository to document my journey.
+Here I'll share my beginner Python projects as I continue learning~